kaorahi/lizgoban/README.md

 See `const api = ...` in src/main.js for the list of commands.
 "Debug log" in "Debug" menu will be also useful if you want to observe which API is called for each mouse/keyboard operation.
 For debugging, you may prefer to type `mimic(...)` directly on the console with "REPL" in "Debug" menu.

 Please note that this feature is experimental and API etc. may be changed in future.

+## <a name="Usage"></a>Usage

+For information about the displayed marks, shortcut keys, and other features, refer to the "Help" menu in the app.

 ## <a name="Changes"></a>Major changes